PM Modi should take cue from Rahul Gandhi and visit Manipur: Cong | Politics

 Speaking at the same presser, Congress leader Ajoy Kumar said the prime minister may have time in his schedule but no space in his heart for Manipur.

-Gogoi said that it is to start that initial process of healing that Rahul Gandhi went to Manipur.
+Gogoi said it was to start that initial process of healing that Rahul Gandhi went to Manipur.

 ''We hope that the prime minister takes a cue and visits the state because it has been a mystery as to why the PM has completely avoided going to Manipur or talking about it,'' the MP from Assam said.